 Withania somnifera Dunal is popularly known as Ashwagandha, Indian ginseng, or Winter cherry.
-The roots of plant are mainly used in preparation of medicines.
+The roots of the plant is mainly used in the preparation of medicines.

 Table of Contents

-Ashwagandha is used as adaptogen and rejuvenative tonic for both children and the elderly either as a single drug or in combination with other medicinal herbs.
+Ashwagandha is used as an adaptogen, and rejuvenating tonic for both children, and the elderly either as a single drug or in combination with other medicinal herbs.
 It is best taken as a powder mixed with ghee, milk or honey.
 The standard dosages vary with the most common being 1-2 grams, three times per day.

 Ashwagandha has anti-inflammatory, anti-arthritic, cardioprotective, anti-stress, tranquilizer type sedative activity, hypoglycemic, thyroprotective activity.
-It is a broad-spectrum remedy useful in variety of diseases.
-Ashwagandha is used in treatment of sexual weakness, neurodegenerative disorders such as dementia, multiple sclerosis, and Parkinson’s, Alzheimer’s, and Huntington’s diseases.
-It has neuroprotective and neuroregenerative properties.
+It is a broad-spectrum remedy useful in a variety of diseases.
+Ashwagandha is used in the treatment of sexual weakness, neurodegenerative disorders such as dementia, multiple sclerosis, and Parkinson’s, Alzheimer’s, and Huntington’s diseases.
+It has neuroprotective, and neuroregenerative properties.

 Animal studies show it regenerates damaged neurons, reconstructs the nerve signaling network, and improves memory deficits.

-Ashwagandha is widely accepted to be safe but it can have side effects in dose dependent manner.
+Ashwagandha is widely accepted to be safe but it can have side effects in a dose-dependent manner.
 Excessive or high dosage of its powder can cause many side effects.

 Ashwagandha can cause Abortion